LashawnFofung/Cryptopunks-NFT-Analysis-Project/Results/Cryptopunks NFT Analysis Report.md

 <h1></h1>

-<h3>Calculation of a moving average of USD prices to observe price trends</h3>
+<h3>3.
+Calculation of a moving average of USD prices to observe price trends</h3>

 <h1></h1>